r3-os/r3/src/constance_port_riscv/src/lib.md

  - The addition of the software emulation code introduces a non-negligible code size overhead.
  - It doesn't do actual bus snooping and therefore it will behave incorrectly if there's another bus master<!-- TODO: find a better, non-offensive word --> controlling the same memory address.
  - Instructions with `rd = sp` are not supported and will behave incorrectly.
 This shouldn't be a problem in practice.
+ - It doesn't do actual bus snooping and can't detect a conflicting memory write that doesn't modify the memory contents.
+This shouldn't be a problem for the atomic operations currently provided by the standard library.

 `lr` and `sc` instructions are generated when the program uses atomic operations that aren't covered by AMO instructions (e.g., `Atomic*::compare_and_swap`).